Skip to main content

 • Gather required supporting documents per the instructions

-• Ensure that you thoroughly complete all necessary sections of the IMM 0008 Schedule 5 form.
+• Complete all required sections of IMM 0008 Schedule 5

 Sources for this section